World Heritage Posters Celebrate Wright Inscription through Artists’s Drawings

 Frank Lloyd Wright Foundation | Jul 27, 2020

-Just over a year ago, eight sites by Frank Lloyd Wright were inscribed on the UNESCO World Heritage List.
-To mark this anniversary, we’re celebrating the meticulously detailed drawings of these sites by artist Michael Pipher.
+In July of 2019, eight sites by Frank Lloyd Wright were inscribed on the UNESCO World Heritage List.
+We’re celebrating meticulously detailed drawings of these sites by artist Michael Pipher.
 His illustrations have been seen in the Frank Lloyd Wright Quarterly magazine and they are now available as commemorative fine art prints.

 Self-taught artist Michael Pipher started drawing at a very young age.
 His childhood sketches were punctuated with the vivid imagery of Walt Disney and its colorful cast of characters.
 By age 10, he would accompany his mother on her house visits for real estate practice, and began drawing the homes as closing gifts for her clients.
 This soon led to Michael’s deep interest in detailed floor plans.
 He precociously expanded from the house closing sketches to full blown new home brochure illustrations.

 Thanks to this early architectural immersion and his parent’s supportive zeal, Michael discovered the vast world of Frank Lloyd Wright by the time he was 12.
 He promptly requested that his parents acquire the World Book Encyclopedia so that he could pore over every Wright design with fervor, beginning a lifelong passion for the great architect’s work.
 Studying the pictures in the encyclopedia, Michael started with freehand drawings, practicing on sites like Fallingwater repeatedly after careful assessment of the imagery.
 With a tome of Wright architecture all to himself, Michael was a boy obsessed.
 He produced hundreds of sketches reflecting Wright’s work before he even reached adulthood.